kirk24788/KPS/README.md

 3. Make any changes and run a `make test` in your KPS directory - only create the pull request if *ALL* tests are OK!

+4. Run `make readme` to update the current issues in the `README.md`.

 4. Commit and Push your changes

         $ git commit -am "My new feature"